Get your FREE months when you start today * Terms apply

 Income tax withholding is based on the employee’s wages and the information they provided on Form W-4, Employee’s Withholding Certificate.
 You are responsible for calculating, deducting, and remitting the correct amount based on IRS tax tables.

-Social Security tax is split evenly between the employee and the employer.
+Social Security tax is split evenly between you and your employee.
 The total rate is 12.4%, with each party paying 6.2%.
 This tax applies up to the annual wage limit set by the federal government.

 Medicare tax is 2.9% total, also split between the employer and employee.
 Additional Medicare taxes of 0.9% apply to employees earning more than $200,000 annually.
 This extra amount is only paid by the employee.

-State and local payroll tax requirements vary widely by location, but we list some common types below.
+State and local payroll tax requirements vary widely by location, but can include:

 State Unemployment Insurance (SUI or SUTA): Most states require employers to pay this tax, which funds state-level unemployment benefits.
 Rates depend on your state, your industry, and your company’s unemployment claims history.